wp-plugins/kento-post-view-counter/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Post View Counter by City or Country or by Date.
+Try other sharing tools at: https://sumome.com

 == Description ==
+Get even more sharing tools at <a href="http://www.sumome.com/?src=kss">SumoMe.com</a>

 Real post view counter for wordpress post, page or custome post type